cern-nextgen/1st-ngt-hackathon/coroutines/index.md

 They are very generic.
 All aspects of how/what to resume, how the exceptions are handled can be customised in the awaitable classes.

 They allow in-thread suspension and resume with a very low overhead.
 They are self contained and can be resumed() on different threads.
-This part is typically handled by libraries in thread pool.
+This part is typically handled by libraries managing tasks and  thread pools.

 Hopefully they could be used in our offline software for efficient asynchronous task scheduling.